jonbo/koa-file-cache/README.md

 app.use(getLetter);
 app.use(Cache({folder: 'dictionary', cacheTime: aDay}));
 app.use(function*(next){
-    // This will happen, at most, only once per day
+    // This will happen, at most, only once per day (per letter)
     // *Heavy DB query*
     var words = yield db.query('...
 WHERE letter = ?',[this.letter]);